tormjens/foundation-columns/readme.txt

 `

+If you would like to contribute to this plugin.
+Please open a pull request on [Github](https://github.com/tormjens/foundation-columns)

 **Please note:** This plugin does not install Foundation for you and therefore require that you use a theme built on Foundation.

 == Installation ==